Fios-Quest/advanced-rust-in-easy-steps/src/patterns/typestate.md

 The typestate pattern encodes state into type information.

 Let's imagine we want to represent a Pull Request.
-The request might be opened immediatey ready for review, or opened as a draft, moving to ready for review later.
-Once ready for review, the PR needs to recieve one or more approvals after which it can be merged.
-If after being made ready for review, the PR recieves a rejection, the PR is considered to be Rejected, even if it's previously been approved.
+The request might be opened immediately ready for review, or opened as a draft, moving to ready for review later.
+Once ready for review, the PR needs to receive one or more approvals after which it can be merged.
+If after being made ready for review, the PR receives a rejection, the PR is considered to be Rejected, even if it's previously been approved.

 This is a simplified model but is complex enough to show the benefits of TypeState.